CERN/CAiMIRA/caimira/docs/full_diameter_dependence.rst

 * **Box 2** - short-range exposure: also known as the *exhaled jet* concentration in close-proximity, corresponds to the exposure of airborne virions where the susceptible (exposed) host is distanced between 0.5 and 2 m from an infected host, considering the result of a two-stage exhaled jet model.

 Note that most of the methods used to calculate the concentration are defined in the superclass :meth:`caimira.models._ConcentrationModelBase`, while the specific methods for the long-range virus concentration are part of the subclass :meth:`caimira.models.ConcentrationModel`.
-The specific removal rate, background concentration and normalization factors will depend on what concentration is being calculated (e.g. viral concentration or CO\ :sub:`2` concentration) and are respectively defined in :meth:`caimira.models._ConcentrationModelBase.removal_rate`, :meth:`caimira.models._ConcentrationModelBase.background_concentration` and :meth:`caimira.models._ConcentrationModelBase.normalization_factor`.
+The specific removal rate, minimum background concentration and normalization factors will depend on what concentration is being calculated (e.g. viral concentration or CO\ :sub:`2` concentration) and are respectively defined in :meth:`caimira.models._ConcentrationModelBase.removal_rate`, :meth:`caimira.models._ConcentrationModelBase.min_background_concentration` and :meth:`caimira.models._ConcentrationModelBase.normalization_factor`.

 Long-range approach
 *******************